Skip to main content

 Are there Early Assurance Programs?

 There are several medical school programs that accept students midway through their college careers.
 These programs have minimum GPA and other requirements, and accepted students are expected to adhere to these standards for the remainder of their time in college.
+Typically, the MCAT is not required.
 The Sidney Kimmel Medical College Scholars Program is for students who have a demonstrated interest in studying health policy, population health and community engagement alongside the standard medical school curriculum.
-To apply, students must take a least 4 of the required 5 math/science courses (Bio 001 and 002, Chemistry 010/11 and 022, and Stat 011) and two courses that focus on population health and policy.
-A minimum 3.5 cumulative and science GPA is required, with no grade lower than a B-.
-This program has recently been expanded to include students interested in the humanities, social sciences, or design.
+A minimum 3.5 cumulative and science GPA is required, with no grade lower than a 2.0.
+This program has recently been expanded to include students who have a demonstrated interest in the humanities, social sciences, or design, typically with a major or minor in one of these areas.
+Students apply in the fall semester of junior year.
 The University of Rochester (3.6 minimum GPA required) has an early assurance program for students with a general interest in medicine.
-Application information is sent out to sophomores in the spring semester.
+Students can apply at the end of sophomore year.
+The ACES program of Rutgers-Robert Wood Johnson is for students from groups underrepresented in medicine or from FLI backgrounds.
+Students apply in the winter of their sophomore year.

 What is the timetable for applying to medical school?